Hi,

 A few of you have reached out over the past couple of weeks to ask about my views on the coronavirus and the first 1,000 days.
 I found many useful resources to stay informed.

-For example, I attended organised by the International Center for Journalists with Dr Karen Kotloff, head of the Division of Infectious Disease and Tropical Pediatrics at the University of Maryland.
+For example, I attended this webinar organised by the International Center for Journalists with Dr Karen Kotloff, head of the Division of Infectious Disease and Tropical Pediatrics at the University of Maryland.
 The main takeaways: we still don’t know why children fare well with this disease, but they do; so far there is no evidence that pregnant women can pass the disease to the foetus; breastfeeding is OK and possible even if the mother has contracted Covid-19 – as long as she practices good hygiene.
 (If you watch the whole video you can spot a question I asked!)

 If you come across other useful sources regarding the first 1,000 days, do let me know under this piece or by hitting reply.
-Also, remember that we are handpicking the best pieces of journalism and other sources regarding the coronavirus: you can find them in – you can also tip us your best articles, on the link in the article.
+Also, remember that we are handpicking the best pieces of journalism and other sources regarding the coronavirus: you can find them in our coronavirus guide – you can also tip us your best articles, on the link in the article.
 One colleague, Mayke Blok, compared this guide to noise-cancelling headphones in this time of loud, distracting news.

 Quarantine and language development in toddlers